Logius-standaarden/fsc-core/draft-fsc-core-00-specifications.md

 - The date provided in `contract.content.validity.not_after` must be greater than the date provided in the field `contract.validity.not_before`.
 - The date provided in `contract.content.validity.not_after` must be in the future.
 - At least one Grant is set in the field `contract.content.grants`.
-- A `PeerRegistrationGrant` cannot be mixed with other Grants.
-Mixing Grant types with different use-cases is prohibited to prevent the creation of Contracts that are hard to maintain and validate.
-- Only one `PeerRegistrationGrant` is allowed per Contract.
-A Peer can only register himself to the Directory so only one `PeerRegistrationGrant` is allowed.
 - A `ServicePublicationGrant` cannot be mixed with other Grants.
 Mixing Grant types with different use-cases is prohibited to prevent the creation of Contracts that are hard to maintain and validate.

 Per Grant type different validation rules apply.

-#### PeerRegistrationGrant {#peer_registration_grant}

-The content of a PeerRegistrationGrant is defined in the object `.components/schemas/grantPeerRegistration` of the [OpenAPI Specification](https://gitlab.com/commonground/standards/fsc/-/raw/master/manager.yaml)

-Validation rules:

-- The Peer ID provided by the X.509 certificate used by the Manager of the Directory matches the value of the field `grant.data.directory.peer_id`
-- The Peer ID provided by the X.509 certificate used by the Manager offering the Contract to the Directory matches the value of the field `grant.data.peer.id`
-- The subject organization of the X.509 certificate used by the Manager offering the Contract to the Directory matches the value of the field `grant.data.peer.name`

-Signature requirements:

-- A signature is present with the Peer ID of the Peer defined in the field `grant.data.directory.peer_id`
-- A signature is present with the Peer ID of the Peer defined in the field `grant.data.peer.id`

 #### ServicePublicationGrant {#service_publication_grant}